I'm having night sweats after alcohol - is it a sign of alcohol withdrawal?

 Night sweats can be caused by alcohol withdrawal.
 If you identify yourself as addicted to alcohol, it is crucial that you do not start withdrawing from alcohol without seeking medical advice as the process is potentially life threatening.

-Withdrawal symptoms typically occur within 8 hours after your last drink and peak between 24 and 72 hours.
+With night sweats, alcohol withdrawal symptoms typically occur within 8 hours after your last drink and peak between 24 and 72 hours.
 Withdrawal symptoms can be classed as mild, moderate or severe.
 It is important to be cautious as the severity of the symptoms can change within hours.

 Mild symptoms of alcohol withdrawal include: